VH-MMF. Douglas C-47A-10-DK. c/n 12540.

 Withdrawn from service at Perth - January 1969

-Returned to service (freighter) and based at Port Headland for several weeks - December 2, 1969
+Returned to service (freighter) and based at Port Headland for several weeks - December 02, 1969

-Utilised on Perth-Kalgoorlie-Perth passenger services - January - March 1970
+Utilised on Perth - Kalgoorlie - Perth passenger services - January - March 1970

-Sold to Ansett Airlines of Papua New Guinea - March 7, 1970
+Sold to Ansett Airlines of Papua New Guinea - March 07, 1970

-Aircraft had flown 47,344 hours
+The aircraft had flown 47,344 hours

-Registered to Ansett Airlines (Papua New Guinea) Ltd, Boroko - March 9, 1970
+Registered to Ansett Airlines (Papua New Guinea) Ltd, Boroko - March 09, 1970

-Entered service in full MMA livery
+Entered service in the standard MMA livery

-Leased to Air Tasmania initially for 8 weeks - July 6, 1973
+Leased to Air Tasmania initially for 8 weeks - July 06, 1973

-Entered service with Air Tasmania in Ansett 'delta' livery with Air Tasmania titles - July 23, 1973
+Entered service with Air Tasmania in the Ansett 'delta' livery with Air Tasmania titles - July 23, 1973

 Operated in mixed cargo / passenger configuration

-Aircraft was granted a liquor licence and classed as a public place - February 1974
+The aircraft was granted a liquor licence and classed as a public place - February 1974

 Sold to Air Tasmania - February 1974